No Air

 "No Air" is a song by American singer Jordin Sparks with Chris Brown.
 The song was written by James Fauntleroy II, Harvey Mason Jr., Steve Russell, Erik Griggs and Damon Thomas.
-It was released in the United States on February 11, 2008, and serves as the second single from Jordin Sparks, her first album.
+It was released in the United States on February 11, 2008, and was the second single from Jordin Sparks, her first album.

 "No Air" received mixed to positive reviews from critics and was commercially successful, reaching number one in both Australia and New Zealand and number three in the United States; in New Zealand, it was the most successful single of 2008.
 In the US, the song has sold 3,596,000 copies, making Sparks the first American Idol alumnus to reach the three million mark.
 The single is certified platinum or higher in eight countries.

 "No Air" won "Favorite Combined Forces" at the 35th People's Choice Awards, where it was also nominated for "Favorite Pop Song".
 The song also earned Sparks her first Grammy nomination for Best Pop Collaboration with Vocals at the 51st Grammy Awards.
 Its accompanying music video directed by Chris Robinson won "Best Heartbreak Video" at the 2008 BET Pre-Awards and was also nominated for "Best Female Video" at the 2008 MTV Video Music Awards.
 "No Air" was covered by American band Boyce Avenue and country singer Rissi Palmer in 2008 and also on the television show Glee in 2009.

+Sparks released a new version of the track with NGHTMRE on August 21, 2026.